-- Streamlined quote-to-cash (Q2C): API-enabled integrations with other systems – such as your CRM, ERP, and billing platform – effectively facilitate Q2C automation.
+- Streamlined quote-to-cash (Q2C): API-enabled integrations with other systems – such as your CRM, ERP, and billing platform – effectively facilitate quote-to-cash automation.
 The ability to rapidly fulfill orders and deliver licenses ensures happy customers, while accounting becomes more efficient, which is crucial for a successful recurring revenue model.

 These are just a few of the benefits referenced in IDC’s report, and you can get more details here.

-Register for February’s webinar with report author Mark Thomason:
+Watch the webinar with report author Mark Thomason:

 Mastering Software Entitlement Management and Improving Operational Efficiency

 The full IDC report has a whole section dedicated to forming a business case for centralizing your entitlement management, with details on which stakeholders to involve from across your organization and how to engage them with solid arguments for change.

 As software suppliers increasingly agree on the benefits of centralized entitlement management, the debate isn’t usually whether or not to make the change, but whether to build or buy your new system.

 At Revenera, we may be biased, but we have many happy customers who use our entitlement management solution to offer new business models and improve the customer experience, such as Teradici and Ikon Science.

 To see what IDC say, you can download the full software entitlement management report here: IDC PlanScape – Future of Digital Innovation: Managing Customer Entitlements Efficiently